 - Crowns and root canals – $1200 to $1300

 Several factors can affect the price of your dental procedures.
 From the location where you are getting dental care to the quality of the dentist’s work, each play a huge role in determining the cost of treatment.
 Here are a few elements that have significant effects on the overall price of various dental works.

 It’s common knowledge that prices of services vary from different locations.
 Typically, dental clinics situated in big cities tend to charge higher than those located in rural areas.
 One of the main reasons for this is the higher cost of expenses, including rent, labor, transportation, and supplies.

-Those who are not under an insurance policy are likely to pay more for dental procedures.
+Those who are not under a health insurance policy are likely to pay more for dental procedures.
 Usually, there is a negotiated rate between a dentist and an insurance company.
-Apparently, you may save around 15 percent to 20 percent on a specific dental work if you have existing insurance.
+You could save around 15 percent to 20 percent on dental work if you have existing insurance.
 However, if you are not covered by any health insurance, expect to pay the regular price set by your dentist.

 Coding Of Procedures